muhammed08/Randum-numbers-and-deep-learning/README.md

 # Randum-numbers-and-deep-learning
-Applying deep learning in random numbers and evaluationg result
+Applying deep learning in random numbers and evaluating result